mrmap-community/mrmap/README.md

 <img src="https://git.osgeo.org/gitea/GDI-RP/MrMap/raw/branch/pre_master/MrMap/static/images/mr_map.png" width="200">

-Mr. Map is a generic registry for geospatial data, metadata and services (e.g. web map services [WMS](https://www.opengeospatial.org/standards/wms), web feature services ([WFS](https://www.opengeospatial.org/standards/wfs)) and all the other [OGC](http://www.opengeospatial.org/) stuff ;-)
+Mr. Map is a generic registry for geospatial data, metadata, services and their describing documents (e.g. web map services [WMS](https://www.opengeospatial.org/standards/wms), web feature services [WFS](https://www.opengeospatial.org/standards/wfs) and all the other [OGC](http://www.opengeospatial.org/) stuff ;-)
 .

 Since most GIS solutions out there are specified on a specific use case or aged without proper support, the need for an free and open source, generic geospatial registry system is high.